nettigo/namf/Readme.md

   * /configSave.json - form for pasting configuration file
   * /forceUpdate - form for changing update server or link to other binary file
   * /wifi - list of wifi networks (active only in AP mode)
+* /stack_dump - show stack dump from last exception with timestamp, FW version, language and MD5 sum of image
 * /reset - sensor reboot
 * /debug?lvl=x - sets debug serial messages info level to x:
   * 0 - no debug